Emperor Daowu of Northern Wei: Establishment of rule

 In 391, Helan Na's brother Helan Rangan (賀蘭染干) plotted to kill Helan Na, and the brothers engaged in wars against each other.
 Tuoba Gui took this opportunity to request Later Yan to jointly attack the Helan tribe—notwithstanding Helan Na and Helan Rangan's status as his uncles.
 In summer 391, Murong Lin captured Helan Na and Helan Rangan, but allowed Helan Na to remain free and be in command of his tribe, while taking Helan Rangan as a prisoner.
 It was after this campaign that Murong Lin, seeing Tuoba Gui's abilities, suggested to Murong Chui that Tuoba Gui be detained.
 Murong Chui refused.

 In fall 391, an incident occurred that would lead to the break of relations between Later Yan and Northern Wei.
 That year, Tuoba Gui sent his brother Tuoba Gu to Later Yan to offer tribute, and Murong Chui's sons detained Tuoba Gu and ordered Tuoba Gui to offer horses to trade for Tuoba Gu's freedom.
 Tuoba Gui refused and broke off relations with Later Yan, instead entering into an alliance with Western Yan.

+Early in his reign, Tuoba Gui was considered to be a benevolent and merciful ruler who encouraged his people to take up agriculture.
+As an example of his leniency during this period, when his attendant Wuniuyu Huan (勿忸于桓) plotted with many of the tribes of Dai to arrest Tuoba Gui and surrender to Tuoba Kuduo, and the matter was found out, Tuoba Gui only executed the five people involved in the creation of the plot and did not put the others who joined them on trial.
+However, despite this leniency, Tuoba Gui did not compromise the law when handling the actions of his ministers.